A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Setting for the proof of Theorem

-These functions are real-analytic on $B_0$.
-And they take real values, as $U$ is contained in $\mathcal{C}$.
+is the period matrix of the $k$-th elliptic curve in the product of $A$.
+Note that the functions defined by \eqref{betti} do indeed take real values on $B_0$ as $U$ is contained in $C$.
 We call these functions the Betti coordinates of $U_0$.
 For a study of similar Betti maps in a different context, and some discussion of the terminology and of related concepts, see \cite{CMZ2}.\\